linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part2.md

 sudo fuel-creatmirror
 ```

-Reset the Openstack Environment via the Fuel GUI.
-But still encountered a problem.
-See Part 3 of Mirantis Fuel Troubleshooting.
+The Openstack Environment was reset via the Fuel GUI, and the install repeated.
+There is a _Reset
+Environment_ button on the homepage of the Openstack environment.